glanzkaiser/glanzshamzs/ProjectChrono/Readme.md

 To use the CRGTerrain feature, you must download, install, and enable the OpenCRG library.

     git clone https://github.com/hlrs-vis/opencrg.git

+#### About OpenCRG
+ASAM OpenCRG defines a file format for the description of road surfaces.
+It was originally developed to store high-precision elevation data from road surface scans.
+The primary use for this data is in tire, vibration or driving simulation.
+Precise elevation data allows realistic endurance simulation of vehicle components or the entire vehicle.
+For driving simulators, it allows a realistic 3D-rendering of the road surface.
+The file format can also be used for other types of road surface properties, e.g. for the friction coefficient or grey values.

 # Sources
 https://irrlicht.sourceforge.io/docu/index.html